 Trademark Attorney

 Trademark Attorney Michael Hoisington provides trademark, copyright, entertainment, Internet and privacy legal services.
+I'm a musician who handles entertainment law issues.

-I am primarily a trademark attorney, but also experienced in copyright law, privacy law, and entertainmet law.
-If you need help with filing a federal trademark or copyright application, are involved in a dispute regarding a trademark, copyright or domain name, or have legal issues related to the entertainment industry, please get in touch.
+lication, are involved in a dispute regarding a trademark, copyright or domain name, or have legal issues related to the entertainment industry, please get in touch.

 Hanging out, catching up with long-time friend and colleague Jon Grissom.
 Good times!